altocodenl/tagaway/readme.md

 - thu:ID (string): id of the corresponding pic.

 - pic:ID (hash)
-   id: STRING (uuid),
+   id: STRING (uuid)
-   owner: STRING (user id),
+   owner: STRING (user id)
-   name: STRING,
+   name: STRING
-   dateup: INT (millis),
+   dateup: INT (millis)
-   dimw: INT (width in pixels),
+   dimw: INT (width in pixels)
-   dimh: INT (height in pixels),
+   dimh: INT (height in pixels)
+   bys3: INT (size in bytes in S3)
-   by:   INT (size in bytes)
+   byfs: INT (size in bytes in FS)
-   hash: STRING,
+   hash: STRING
-   dates: STRING (stringified array of dates belonging to the picture, normalized and sorted by earliest first),
+   dates: STRING (stringified array of dates belonging to the picture, normalized and sorted by earliest first)
    orientation: STRING (stringified array of orientation data) or absent
-   deg: 90|-90|180 or absent,
+   deg: 90|-90|180 or absent
-   date: INT (latest date within dates),
+   date: INT (latest date within dates)
-   t200: STRING or absent,
+   t200: STRING or absent
-   by200: INT or absent,
+   by200: INT or absent (size of 200 thumbnail in FS)
-   t900: STRING or absent,
+   t900: STRING or absent
-   by900: INT or absent,
+   by900: INT or absent (size of 900 thumbnail in FS)
    xt2: INT or absent, number of thumb200 downloaded (also includes cached hits)
    xt9: INT or absent, number of thumb900 downloaded (also includes cached hits)
    xp:  INT or absent, number of pics downloaded (also includes cache)